 Even though the buttercream frosting should be refrigerated if not being used promptly, I would recommend preparing the buttercream and frosting the cake only an hour or two prior to serving, which will ensure it is silky smooth and creamy.
 Given its’ butter content it does firm up when chilled.
 If you do make the whole cake and chill it, just be sure to remove it from the fridge a least an hour before serving.

-Assembling the cake was a “piece of cake”! (sorry I couldn’t resist)
+Assembling the cake was a “piece of cake”! (sorry I couldn’t resist).
+I used two different fillings for this lemon buttercream cake.
+Lemon curd, and mascarpone filling.

 It truly does make a cake worthy of any bake shop!